JR5x/JR5x/README.md

 - [Final Capstone Repository](https://github.com/JR5x/finalCapstone): This is my final capstone project where I used unsupervised machine learning to extract information from a dataset on arrests in the USA in 1970.

+- [Image Processing Repository](https://github.com/JR5x/imageProcessingTask): A project where I train and tune a Random Forest classifier model on the MNIST dataset, reporting accuracy.

 ![image](https://user-images.githubusercontent.com/75762753/219964296-e1a851f3-7a76-449a-8d4f-cdb4e717046b.png)

-> An extract from my capstone project
+> An extract from my final capstone project

 #### Skills